NIEHS/ICE_IVIVEpipeline/README.md

 	library(tidyr) # helps tidy data easily
 	library(ggplot2) # for creating elegant complex plots library(scales) # scaling functions for visualizing
+	library(foreach) # for copying functions and libraries to each cluster library(doParallel) # for parallelization

 # Input files
 	ChemicalData_rnotebook.txt: example data file of the chemical property data needed to run the workflow